 What can I say about me?
 I’ve had a full and varied life so far.
 I’ve been in the military working as an Electronics Technician, Nuclear field.
 I’ve managed a photo lab and instructed photography.
 I’ve done desktop support.
 I have worked as a secretary for surgeons at the University of Michigan.
 I worked as a Credentialed Trainer for the Cadence/Patient Scheduling application of MiChart (Epic Systems).
-Currently, I am a Business Systems Analyst working with MCIT at U of M.
+Currently, I am a Business Systems Analyst working with HITS at Michigan Medicine.

 I have studied Microbiology, Genetics, Embryology, Virology, American Culture, Race/Ethnicity, Women’s Studies, and Nursing.
-I am currently working on my Master’s degree in Theology and hope to continue on to get my PhD in Bioethics.
+I am currently working on my Master’s degree in Moral Theology and hope to continue on to get my PhD in Bioethics.
 Maybe even an MD in Maternal-Fetal Medicine.

 Medically, I’ve been a train wreck for quite some time.
 I have so many diagnoses that I could have my own bowl of alphabet soup.
 The latest one is the most interesting as well as the one which will have the most impact on my life.
 I have been diagnosed with a neuromuscular disorder; a mitochondrial myopathy.
 By the way it is acting, it seems to be most consistent with the MELAS variety, although my neurologist says that with these mitochondrial myopathies, they affect each individual differently, so that is not so important.
 Significantly, they are terminal and degenerative.
 There is no treatment, so my doctors can only try to support me and deal with new symptoms as they come up.